4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/13-Merge-arrays/README.md

 ### 💡 Hint:

-+ You will have to loop though each array and insert their items into a new array.
++ You can find more information on the different ways to merge arrays [here](https://dmitripavlutin.com/javascript-merge-arrays/)

++ If you are struggling with preventing getting a nested array, take a look at the concept of the JS [spread operator](https://www.educative.io/edpresso/what-is-the-spread-operator-in-javascript)